How did HISD determine which schools were chosen for construction?

 Was every HISD school personally inspected during the 2012 facilities assessment?

 No. Just five years ago, HISD hired another firm, Magellan, to send facility assessment crews to each and every school in the district.
 This assessment cost HISD $4 million.
 Much of the work conducted then remains valid because many of the facility problems identified at that time still have not been addressed.
-This year, HISD instructed Parsons to update the comprehensive analysis conducted by Magellan, taking into account all facility work undertaken since 2007.
+In 2012, HISD instructed Parsons to update the comprehensive analysis conducted by Magellan, taking into account all facility work undertaken since 2007.
 This is the long-standing process that HISD uses for evaluating facilities.
 Before the 1998 bond, HISD conducted a comprehensive assessment of all schools.
 This assessment was updated in preparation for the 2002 bond package.
 In 2007, HISD paid for a comprehensive facilities assessment, which was updated in 2012.

 How were schools selected to be among the first group for construction or renovation?

 A multitude of factors were considered.
 Examples include: balance of projects throughout the district, site logistics, cash flow within the schedule of bond sales, and the availability of swing space (a place where a school relocates during a construction project) for students affected by construction.
 All areas of the district will see construction from the very start of the bond program.

 Where is my school on the schedule?

 - Group 1: Planning and Design - Early / Mid 2013

 - Group 2: Planning and Design - Early / Mid 2014

 - Group 3: Planning and Design – Early / Mid 2015

 - Group 4: Planning and Design - Late 2015 / Early 2016